0Pierce/AR-Furniture-Demo/README.md

 # Avante-AR
-An Android Augmented Reality app designed to let users place furniture and other objects into an empty room using precise measurements
+An Android Augmented Reality app(Demo) designed to let users place furniture and other objects into an empty room using precise measurements
+Not all functionality is working due to library updates

 # Navigating the project